Water protectors win the battle, but lose the war

 An old Lakota prophecy speaks of a great black snake, a creature that would rise and bring great sorrow and great destruction with it; with the advent of the Dakota Access Pipeline, many Native Americans called the pipeline — the huge, long machinery to pump black oil through the country — the great black snake.

 Thousands flocked to Standing Rock in order to “#StandWithStandingRock” and show solidarity for underrepresented Native American tribes.
-In summer 2016, attendance peaked with up to 10,000 protesters; in November 2016, the number of protesters had decreased by at least 70 percent — with still 3,000 protesters braving the frigid temperatures, harsh weather and police brutality.
+In summer 2016, attendance peaked with up to 10,000 protesters; in November 2016, the number of protesters had decreased by at least 70 percent — with still 3,000 protesters braving the frigid temperatures, harsh weather and violent clashes with police.
 The Standing Rock Sioux took on the Army Corps of Engineers via the Dakota Access Pipeline in North Dakota, and the Sioux tribe won in December 2016 when the easement to finish the pipeline was denied.
-And then the tribe lost in January 2017 when it was announced the pipeline would be constructed after all.
+The tribe then lost in January 2017 when it was announced the pipeline would be constructed after all.

 Michalyn Steele is an associate professor of law who teaches Federal Indian Law at BYU.
 She didn’t go to Standing Rock because she was teaching classes at the time, but she has followed it closely both legally and culturally.
 On December 5, 2016, the Army Corps of Engineers announced it would look for an alternate route for the Dakota Access Pipeline — a route that would not cross Lake Oahe.
 On January 24, 2017, President Trump signed an executive order to advance the Keystone and Dakota Access pipelines.
 Legally, she said, the tribe is probably going to lose the case.
 But the Standing Rock legal issues show an advance for Native American culture, she said.